Bowel Cancer Foundation Trust's "Rehabilitation Scheme" was in partnership with Pinc & Steel Cancer Rehabilitation Trust.

 Over 3000 Kiwis are diagnosed with bowel cancer each year and with the bowel screening program roll-out, more people will be surviving a cancer diagnosis.

-Bowel Cancer Foundation Trust is proud to be a funding partner with Pinc & Steel Cancer Rehabilitation Trust to help those bowel cancer survivors thrive after their treatment and get back on their feet as quickly as possible.
+Bowel Cancer Foundation Trust was proud to be a funding partner with Pinc & Steel Cancer Rehabilitation Trust to help those bowel cancer survivors thrive after their treatment and get back on their feet as quickly as possible.